Walbran Valley old-growth logging protests: Logging activity and government policy

 According to a publicly available database maintained by the provincial Ministry of Forests, Tsawak-qin Forestry logged nearly 200,000 cubic metres of trees in TFL 44 in 2024.
 Slightly more than one in five of those trees were red cedar and cypress, two tree species of deep cultural significance to coastal First Nations.
 Other commonly logged species included Douglas fir and hemlock, along with small amounts of white pine, a species that has suffered severe population declines due to introduced blister rust and extensive logging.

 The logging data shows that approximately one in every five trees logged by Tsawak-qin ended up as "avoidable waste"- trees cut down but not hauled away for processing.
 Forest ecologist Andy MacKinnon noted this practice, stating: "It's only 'waste' if you're trying to produce timber.
 From an ecosystem perspective, it's important habitat for many species.
 And it won't be replicated in the managed, post-logging land base."

+Definitions of old growth

+Much of the dispute turns on how old growth is defined.
+The BC government defines it by age, counting coastal stands over 250 years old, and reports that roughly 39 percent of Vancouver Island's forested land, about 770,000 hectares, still qualifies, with some 80 percent of that in parks or no-harvest zones.
+The Ancient Forest Alliance, the Wilderness Committee and allied scientists argue this measure groups stunted bog and subalpine trees with productive valley-bottom forest, allowing the province to claim protection for the least contested timber while the rarest and most productive stands continue to be logged.
+By their count, high-productivity old growth makes up about three percent of what remains provincially, the largest valley-bottom ecosystems have been reduced to roughly 35,000 hectares across BC, and more than 80 percent of high-productivity old growth on Vancouver Island has already been logged, including up to 90 percent of valley bottoms.